 Lauren is a co-author of The American Health Care Paradox and a doctoral student at Harvard Business School.
 Lauren's research uses organizational theory to better understand potential benefits and drawbacks of integrating health and social services.
 From 2012-2015 she worked as a chaplain and studied ethics as a Presidential Scholar at Harvard Divinity School from which she received an MDiv.
 She has an MPH from Yale School of Public Health.
 LinkedIn.

-Leigh is a Masters in City Planning student at MIT, where she also works on the evaluation of the Healthy Neighborhoods Equity Fund.
-The evaluation is a study on neighborhood change and health and is being designed with residents across Eastern Massachusetts.
-Previously she worked at the Institute of Medicine, and before that she taught high school in Tanzania through the Peace Corps.
-She received a BS in neuroscience from the University of Rochester.
+Leigh is an organizer with SEIU Healthcare Pennsylvania.
+Previously, as a graduate student, she worked on a participatory study of the relationship between neighborhood change and health, to inform an evaluation of the Healthy Neighborhoods Equity Fund.
+Her past work also includes research and project management at the Institute of Medicine, and teaching science to high school students in Tanzania through the Peace Corps.
+She received a Masters in City Planning at MIT and a BS in neuroscience from the University of Rochester.
 LinkedIn.

 Chair of the Board